 August

-15 August | Sunday | Assumption | Asunción
+15 August | Saturday | Assumption | Asunción

 October

-12 October | Tuesday | National Day | Fiesta de la Hispanidad
+12 October | Monday | National Day | Fiesta de la Hispanidad

 November

-1 November | Monday | Allsaints Day | Día de Todos los Santos
+1 November | Sunday | All Saints Day | Día de Todos los Santos

-Allsaints Day is celebrated all across Spain, as well as in France, and is another Christian holiday.
+All Saints’ Day is celebrated all across Spain, as well as in France, and is another Christian holiday.

 December

-6 December | Monday | Constitution Day | Día de la Constitución
+6 December | Sunday | Constitution Day | Día de la Constitución

 Marks the day that they implemented the Spanish Constitution.

-8 December | Wednesday | Immaculate Conception | Inmaculada Concepción
+8 December | Tuesday | Immaculate Conception | Inmaculada Concepción

-Celebrates the Immaculate Conception of the Virgin Mary.
+This day celebrates the belief in the Immaculate Conception of the Virgin Mary.

-25 December | Saturday | Christmas Day | Día de Navidad
+25 December | Friday | Christmas Day | Día de Navidad